-The Association has set the "Compliance Committee" to promote thorough compliance with laws and regulations at the general insurance industry level.
-The Association came up with "Compliance Program" to implement concrete action.
+The GIAJ has set up the "Compliance Committee" to promote thorough compliance with laws and regulations at the general insurance industry level.
+The GIAJ came up with the "Compliance Program" to implement concrete action.

-The Association works out industry guidelines and publicizes them, and also, holds seminars and meetings to exchange views on compliance.

-<Guidelines of general insurance industry for compliance with law and regulation>
+The GIAJ works out industry guidelines and publicizes them, and also, holds seminars and meetings to exchange views on compliance. <Guidelines of general insurance industry for compliance with laws and regulations>

-- Code of conduct - Guideline to comply with the Anti-Monopoly Law - Guideline to comply with the Law on Sales of Financial Products - Guideline to comply with the Law on Personal Data Protection cy of general insurance business.
+- Code of conduct - Guideline to comply with the Anti-Monopoly Law - Guideline to comply with the Law on Sales of Financial Products - Guideline to comply with the Law on Personal Data Protection

+2 Enhancement of Disclosure

+The GIAJ has drawn up disclosure standards which set a wider range of information to be disclosed than the statutory items and has been reviewed regularly, in order to ensure the transparency of the general insurance business.
 Based on this standard, each member company compiles its own disclosure materials.

-Enhancement of Disclosure

-The Association has drawn up disclosure standards which set a wider range of information to be disclosed than the statutory items and has been reviewed regularly, in order to ensure the transparen-